“Every patient is a life story, and we enjoyed helping them all.” – Dr. Ruth.

 Dr. Ruth Pfau (9th September 1929 – 10th August 2017) died in Karachi, a shining beacon of benevolence and dedication to leprosy patients.
-She had been undergoing with the treatment at the ‘Marie Adelaide leprosy Center’ for the last two weeks and passed on to the great beyond during surgery at 12:30 am on Wednesday night, per the leprosy Center.
-Soon after her death, tributes are gushing in for the German nun who spent over half a century in Islamic Republic of Pakistan battling ‘leprosy’.
+She had been undergoing treatment at the Marie Adelaide Leprosy Center for the last two weeks and passed on to the great beyond during surgery at 12:30 am on Wednesday, as per the leprosy Center.
+Soon after her death, tributes came gushing in for the German nun who spent over half a century in the Islamic Republic of Pakistan battling leprosy.

 Dr. Ruth was a German-Pakistani nun who had devoted the last 50 years of life to fighting leprosy in the Islamic Republic of Pakistan.
 In 1960, Ruth decided & dedicated the rest of her life to the people of Pakistan and their fight against leprosy outbreaks.
 She came to Karachi and visited a leprosy colony on ‘McLeod Road’ behind the city railway station.
 Here, she decided that the care of patients would be her life’s job.

-She started with medical treatment for the leprosy patients in a hut in this slum quarter.
-The ‘Marie Adelaide leprosy Centre’ was based on welfare work for the leprosy patients.
-A leprosy Clinic was bought in April 1963 and patients from all over Karachi, Pakistan, and even from Afghanistan came for treatment.
-It’s a journey, which she tremendously enjoyed because a remarkable difference in the patients’ condition began to emerge overtime.
-In 1996, the World Health Organization declared ‘Pakistan, one of the first countries in Asia to have controlled leprosy’.
+Dr. Pfau visited the remote areas of Pakistan where there were no medical facilities for leprosy patients.
+She also collected donations in Germany and Pakistan and then co-operated with hospitals in Rawalpindi and Karachi.
+It was a journey that she enjoyed tremendously because a remarkable difference in the patients’ condition began to emerge over time.
+In 1996, the World Health Organization declared Pakistan one of the first countries in Asia to have controlled leprosy.

 Pride Of Pakistan-Hailed As Mother Teresa

-- On 9 Sep 1999, Archbishop Simeon “Anthony Pereira” of Karachi celebrated a Mass at St. Patrick’s Cathedral to celebrate Sr. Pfau’s 70th birthday.
+- On 9th September 1999, Archbishop Simeon Anthony Pereira of Karachi celebrated a Mass at St. Patrick’s Cathedral to celebrate Sr. Pfau’s 70th birthday.

-- Speaking at a function in Islamabad on 30 Jan 2000, to mark the 47th World leprosy Day, President ‘Rafiq Tarar’ praised her, who built up the National leprosy management Program in Pakistan, for working not just for those afflicted with leprosy, however also for those with TB.
+- Speaking at a function in Islamabad on 30th January 2000, to mark the 47th World leprosy Day, President Rafiq Tarar praised her, who built up the National leprosy management Program in Pakistan, for working not just for those afflicted with leprosy, however also for those with TB.

-Marham is highly honored of her exemplary services.
-She will remain in our hearts as a shining symbol in times ahead.
-Her altruistic work makes one question one’s own commitment to humankind.
+Marham is highly honored for her exemplary services.
+She will remain in our hearts as a shining symbol in the times ahead.
+Her charitable work makes one question one’s commitment to humankind.
 Is it enough to leave behind our homes and worldly comforts?
 While that will be tough to answer, what can be done is to be grateful for those who have, without question, showed us that love for humanity thrives victorious.